emqx/emqx-docs/en_US/rule/rule-engine.md

 ## Minimum rule

-The rule describes the three configurations of **where data comes from ,  how to filter and process data, and where processed results goes**, which means an available rule contains three elements:
+The rule describes the three configurations of **where data comes from,  how to filter and process data, and where processed results go to**, which means an available rule contains three elements:

 - Triggered event: The rule is triggered by an event.
 When triggered, the event inputs the context information (data source) of the event into the rule, and the event type is specified through the FROM clause of SQL;
 - Processing rules (SQL): Use SELECT clause and WHERE clause and built-in processing functions to filter and process data from context information;